Tufail Niazi: Early life

-Tufail Niazi was born in 1916 at a Village (Manderan) in Jalandhar District, Punjab, British India.
+Tufail Niazi was born in 1916 at a Village (Mander) in Jalandhar District, Punjab, British India.
 He was a disciple of Mian Wali Muhammad of Kapurthala and Pandit Amar Nath of Batala.
 He also trained with his father Haji Rahim Baksh in Goindwal.

 He used to sing at Harballah Festival in his childhood.
 Tufail Niazi migrated to Pakistan after Partition of India in 1947.
 He ran a milk shop to make his ends meet until he got opportunity at Radio Pakistan.

 Radio and TV career

 Tufail Niazi was not a Niazi by caste.
 Aslam Azhar, then PTV's senior producer and managing director, gave him the name Tufail Niazi because Tufail had told him that his 'pir' (spiritual leader) was Pir Niaz Ali Shah.
 So do not be confused with his last name, he did not belong to Niazi tribe.
 After the introduction of TV in Pakistan in 1964, he often appeared on the national television as a performer.
 Soon afterwards, his popularity soared as a folk singer in Pakistan.

 Before this, Tufail had been known simply as Tufail, Master Tufail, Mian Tufail or Tufail Multani.
 Later, under Uxi Mufti, he worked tirelessly to help set up and sustain the National Institute of Folk and Traditional Heritage (Lok Virsa) in Islamabad, Pakistan.
 He travelled all over Pakistan to gather folk treasures.